 The information on Macfarlane family lines comes from all over the world but I receive much help with USA based Macfarlanes from Mary Helen, and clan chiefs and the cadet houses from Chevalier Terrance Gach MacFarlane.

-I have traveled with the people involved with setting up CMWI, on the 2006 and 2009 tours to Scotland, enjoyed their company and look forward to joining them again in 2014 for the next Homecoming celebrations.
+I have traveled with the people involved with setting up CMWI, on the 2006 and 2009 tours to Scotland, enjoyed their company and look forward to joining them again for the next visit to Scotland.

 I also belong to the Clan MacFarlane Australia Inc. a robust little society looking after MacFarlanes in Australia, and now New Zealand.